viamrobotics/docs/docs/extend/modular-resources/configure.md

 ### Configure a modular resource

-Once you have added a local module to your smart machine, you can add any number of the {{< glossary_tooltip term_id="resource" text="resources" >}} provided by that module to your smart machine by adding new components or services that use your modular resources' [model](/extend/modular-resources/key-concepts/#models).
+Once you have added a local module to your robot, you can add any number of the {{< glossary_tooltip term_id="resource" text="resources" >}} provided by that module to your robot by adding new components or services that use your modular resources' [model](/extend/modular-resources/key-concepts/#models).

 The following properties are available for modular resources: